nx-lr/protea/README.md

 ### Overview

-This tutorial introduces you informally to the concepts and features in Saga, as well as a comprehensive guide to the modules in Saga's Standard Library.
+This tutorial introduces you informally to the concepts and features in Trinity, as well as a comprehensive guide to the modules in Trinity's Standard Library.

 The first step is to install Rust.
 We'll download Trinity through NPM: `npm i -g @trinity-lang/core`.
 That way, you'll have access to all of Trinity's APIs and standard libraries.